 6.63.1 Applicability to language

-Java is susceptible to lock protocol errors as documented in ISO/IEC TR 24772-1:2019 clause 6.63.
-Consider if we include discussions of futures, blocking queues, timed release, …
+Java is susceptible to lock protocol errors as documented in ISO/IEC 24772-1:2024 6.63.
+Java allows a synchronization mechanism for communicating between threads, which is implemented using monitors.
 Each object in Java is associated with a monitor, which a thread locks by accessing a synchronized method and unlocks upon leaving the outermost synchronized method.
 Every object has an intrinsic lock associated with it.
 A thread that needs exclusive and consistent access to an object's fields acquires the object's intrinsic lock by accessing a synchronized method, accessing object’s fields, and then release the intrinsic lock when it is finished with them.

+The Java.lang.Thread class has six potential states for a thread: NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, and TERMINATED.
+Three of these are states that indicate that the thread is waiting are BLOCKED, WAITING and TIMED_WAITING.

+BLOCKED indicates that the thread is waiting for a monitor lock.

+WAITING indicates that the thread is waiting on another thread to perform a particular action.
+Future objects can be used to indicate when a thread has an object ready for the main thread to use.
+This allows the main thread to keep track of the progress and result from another thread.

+TIMED_WAITING indicates that the thread is waiting for another thread to perform an action for up to a specified waiting time.

+Each of these states provide an indication of ways that a thread can be waiting on another thread’s actions so as to attempt to alleviate lock protocol errors.
 Though Java has intrinsic language features for managing lock protocol errors, per the Java specification, “The Java programming language neither prevents nor requires detection of deadlock conditions.”
 It is recommended in the Java specification that conventional techniques for deadlock avoidance be used since Java does not inherently have preventions.